Daphnis et Alcimadure: History, criticism and interpretation

 In 1762 the Paris Opéra considered reviving the opera, and, since all the Occitan-speaking first performers had retired from the company, Pierre Jéliotte, who was still active at Court (as was Marie Fel), was offered the considerable sum of 24,000 livres for 24 performances to be held at the Théâtre du Palais-Royal.
 The great tenor however was only waiting for the king's leave to retire permanently to his native region and refused the offer.
 The lack of native-speaking singers forced Mondonville to prepare a French translation of his opera, which, however, was not staged for the time being.
 On the contrary, two years later the original Occitan version was mounted again at Court, with Jéliotte and Fel singing the title roles and the newly engaged comic tenor of the Comédie-Italienne, Antoine Trial, who came from Avignon, replacing Latour as Jeanet.
 The French version had to wait until 1768 to be staged, but did not earn much applause.
 It was however revived again on 17 March 1773, "but it had lost its novelty, and it had to be dropped from the repertory after its 12th representation in French at the Opéra", thus following the fate awaiting shortly the generality of old pre-Gluckian repertoire.

-Dialect versions were performed on several occasions in the south of France, where the Occitan language was still widely used: at Montpellier and Toulouse performances of the opera, now styled a "pastouralo toulouzeno", were respectively held again in 1778 (with a text "adjusted to our patois of Montpellier"), and in 1786 and 1789 (both times at the Capitole de Toulouse).
+Dialect versions were performed on several occasions in the south of France, where the Occitan still was the predominant language with difference.

-Mondonville's Occitan opera was again performed (with decors by Jean Hugo) in Montpellier in 1981 and recorded.
+Mondonville's Occitan opera was again performed (with decors by Jean Hugo) in Montpellier in 1981 and recorded in a heavily abridged version for LP.
 It was later produced in 1994–1996 by the Festival Déodat de Séverac at Montauban and Saint Félix Lauragais.
 In 1999 some extracts were included in a CD reconding entitled Musiques aux États du Languedoc.
+The entirety of the opera was finally recorded in 2022 by the Orchestre Baroque de Montauban and Ensemble Les Passions in honour of the 250th anniversary of Mondonville's death, and released in 2023.